qemu/qemu/docs/about/deprecated.rst

 As an intermediate step the ``blk`` functionality can be achieved by setting the ``block`` migration capability to ``true``.
 But this capability is also deprecated.

+block migration (since 8.2)
+'''''''''''''''''''''''''''

+Block migration is too inflexible.
+It needs to migrate all block devices or none.

+Please see "QMP invocation for live storage migration with ``blockdev-mirror`` + NBD" in docs/interop/live-block-operations.rst for a detailed explanation.